 In Exhibit 3.2, we provide a vertical representation of a comprehensive model of the strategic management process.
 In Exhibit 3.3, we depict the process laterally and provide a working model.
-Now, here we present a bird's eye view of the different elements of the strategic management process.
+Now, here we present a bird's eye view of the different elements of the strategic management process which are included in both models.

-1. Business definition, mission, purpose and objectives are concerned with laying the foundation for strategic management.
+1. Business mission, purpose and objectives: Business definition, mission, purpose and objectives are concerned with laying the foundation for strategic management.
 These relate the organisation to the society, state what it has to attain for the society, and for itself, and in the process achieve its objectives and goals.
 The end result of this set of elements is a hierarchy of objectives and critical success factors which serve as yardsticks and benchmarks for measuring organisational performance.

-- 2. Environmental and organisational appraisal deal with finding out opportunities and threats operating in the environment and the strengths and weaknesses of the organisation in order to create a match between them.
-In such a manner, opportunities could be availed of and the impact of threats neutralised in order to capitalise on the organisational strengths and minimise the weaknesses. - 3.
-Strategic alternatives and choice are required for evolving alternative strategies, out of the many possible options, and choosing the most appropriate strategy or strategies in the light of environmental opportunities and threats and corporate strengths and weaknesses.
+2. Formulation of Strategy: Environmental and organisational appraisal deal with finding out opportunities and threats operating in the environment and the strengths and weaknesses of the organisation in order to create a match between them.
+In such a manner, opportunities could be availed of

+- and the impact of threats neutralised in order to capitalise on the organisational strengths and minimise the weaknesses. - 3.
+Choice of Strategy: Strategic alternatives and choice are required for evolving alternative strategies, out of the many possible options, and choosing the most appropriate strategy or strategies in the light of environmental opportunities and threats and corporate strengths and weaknesses.
 The end result of this set of elements is a strategic plan to be implemented. - 4.
-For implementation of strategy, the strategic plan is put into action through six sub-processes: project implementaion, procedural implementation, resource allocation, structrual, functional, and behavioural implementation.
+Implementation of Strategy: For implementation of strategy, the strategic plan is put into action through six sub-processes: project implementation, procedural implementation, resource allocation, structrual, functional, and behavioural implementation.
 Project implementation deals with setting up the organisation.
 Procedural implementation deals with different aspects of regulatory framework within which Indian organisations have to operate.
 Resources allocation relates to the procurement and commitment of resources for implementation.
 The structural aspects of implementation deal with the design of appropriate organisational structures and reorganising for matching the structure to the needs of strategy.
 The functional aspects relate to the policies to be formulated in different functional areas.
 The behavioural aspects consider the leadership patterns for implementing strategies and other issues like social responsibility, business ethics, organisational culture and corporate politics.
 The emphasis in the implementation phase of strategic management is on action. - 5.
-The last phase of strategic evaluation appraises the implementation of strategies and measures organisational performance to exercise strategic control over the strategic management process.
+Evaluation of Strategy: The last phase of strategic evaluation appraises the implementation of strategies and measures organisational performance to exercise strategic control over the strategic management process.
 Strategies may be reformulated, if necessary.